LazyKeru/GLO-3102/laboratoire2/README.md

     - [ ] X to reset the search

 - NO results necessary
 - NO framework need to be used
+- only js, html and css